Tangent curves to degenerating hypersurfaces: Introduction

-The virtual push-forward formula \eqref{eqn: virtual pushforward introduction} reduces the calculation of the logarithmic Gromov--Witten invariants of $\Xcal_0$ to tautological integrals on a moduli space of ordinary stable maps.
-In the final section, we employ torus localisation to calculate these integrals in our main example.
+The virtual push-forward formula \eqref{eqn: virtual pushforward introduction} reduces the calculation of the (refined) logarithmic Gromov--Witten invariants of $\Xcal_0$ to tautological integrals on a moduli space of ordinary stable maps.
+In the final section, we employ torus localisation to calculate these integrals in our main example, conjecture new hypergeometric formulae, and deduce consequences for classical enumerative geometry.

+Recall that we consider a smooth cubic $E$ degenerating to the toric boundary $\Delta$.
+The moduli space of logarithmic stable maps to $\Xcal_0$ coincides with the moduli space of ordinary stable maps to $\Delta$ (Lemma \ref{lem: factor through D} and Proposition~\ref{prop: identification of moduli spaces}):

+This space decomposes into clopen substacks by fixing the degree of the stable map over each of the three components of $\Delta$.
+The virtual class $[\Kup^{\log}(\Xcal_0)]^{\virt}$ similarly decomposes.
+We thus obtain refinements of the maximal contact logarithmic Gromov--Witten invariants of $(\PP^2,E)$, indexed by length-$3$ partitions of the degree.